 In Kindergarten, the students learn the foundations of reading and writing.
 Through Reading Workshop, shared reading and interactive read aloud, the students will receive an introduction to good reading habits, be introduced to the concepts of print, and learn how to ask and answer questions and talk with others about books.
 We also utilize the phonics program Fundations which is a phonological/phonemic awareness, phonics and spelling program.
 In Writing Workshop, the students are introduced to narrative writing, informational writing, persuasive writing and poetry.

-In Math, using the program Everyday Mathematics the students learn to identify numbers, count by ones, twos, fives and tens, measure objects and add and subtract.
+In Math, using the program Envision Mathematics the students learn to identify numbers, count by ones, twos, fives and tens, measure objects and add and subtract.

 In Science, students have the opportunity to learn about both Life Science and Earth Science.
 The Life Science unit examines trees, which introduces students to the basic components of plants and living organisms.
 The Earth Science unit is Sunshine and Shadows which examines the observable properties of light.

 Our Social Studies curriculum focuses on Rules, All About Me, Families, Neighborhoods, Community Helpers, Seasons and Holidays, Geography and Character Traits.

 In Health, students learn about personal growth and development, nutrition, safety, interpersonal communication and decision making.